redwoodjs/redwoodjs-com-archive/docs/dataMigrations.md

 This loops through each existing `User` and then creates a new `Preference` record containing each of the preference-related fields from `User`.

-> Note that in a case like this where you're copying data to a new table, you would probably delete the columns from `User` afterwords.
+> Note that in a case like this where you're copying data to a new table, you would probably delete the columns from `User` afterwards.
 This needs to be a two step process!
 >
 > 1. Create the new table (db migration) and then move the data over (data migration)
 > 2. Remove the unneeded columns from `User`